Fractional quantum anomalous Hall phase for Raman superarray of Rydberg atoms

+The realization of FQAH phases is a formidable challenge, as it demands the simulation of topological flat bands with zero net flux, which are achieved by engineering exotic long-range hopping processes rather than applying (pseudo)magnetic fields.
+This entails the careful manipulation of long-range hopping processes.
+To realize such exotic phase has driven a lot of theoretical and experimental efforts -- The toy models have been proposed for realizing topological flat band~\cite{TFB1,TFB2,TFB3,Yao1}, and lots of attempts at realizing FQAH phases have been made, including in ultracold atoms~\cite{Yao2,Miao2022} and recently the electronic twisted bilayer materials~\cite{TBG0,TBG1,TBG2,TBG-FQHE-1,TBG-FQHE-2}, in which important progresses have been reported.

 Recently, the Rydberg atoms, as characterized by highly excited atomic states, have shown the marvelous versatility in exploring intriguing correlated quantum matter~\cite{Browaeys2020}.
-Through the individual trapping by optical tweezers in a programmable array~\cite{Rydberg-tweezer1,Rydberg-tweezer2,Rydberg-tweezer3,Rydberg-tweezer4,Rydberg-tweezer5}, the Rydberg atoms with the long-range dipole-exchange interactions can naturally simulate hard-core bosons with the effective hopping between the array sites~\cite{Weber2018,Rydberg-lattice,Lienhard2020,Ohler2022}.
+Through the individual trapping by optical tweezers in a programmable array~\cite{Rydberg-tweezer1,Rydberg-tweezer2,Rydberg-tweezer3,Rydberg-tweezer4,Rydberg-tweezer5,Rydberg-tweezer6}, the Rydberg atoms with the long-range dipole-exchange interactions can naturally simulate hard-core bosons with the effective hopping between the array sites~\cite{Weber2018,Rydberg-lattice,Lienhard2020,Ohler2022}.
 The high tunability enables plenty of strongly correlated phenomena being observed therein, including quantum magnetism~\cite{Rydberg-spin1,Rydberg-spin2,Rydberg-spin3,Rydberg-spin4}, the three-site density-dependent Peierls phase~\cite{Lienhard2020}, the one-dimensional bosonic symmetry protected topological phase~\cite{Rydberg-lattice} and the two-dimensional quantum spin liquid~\cite{Rydberg-QSL}.
-With these marked progresses the interests in realizing FCI have been recently revived in Rydberg atoms, with interesting schemes being proposed recently~\cite{Weber2022,zhao2022}, whereas the experimental realization of such exotic topological order, being a challenging task, calls for further great efforts.
+With these marked progresses the interests in realizing bosonic FQAH have been recently revived in Rydberg atoms, and interesting schemes have been proposed recently~\cite{Weber2022,zhao2022}.
+The neutral atoms may provide a highly controllable platform to precisely explore this strongly correlated topological order, whereas the experimental realization of the bosonic FQAH, being a challenging task, calls for further great efforts.